jcorporation/myMPD/docs/known-issues.md

 The mpd client library libmpclient uses a fixed buffer of 4096 bytes to get response lines from MPD.
 If a response line is larger than this limit, this error occurs.
-Most of the time the reponse line is to large, because of a tag that length exceeds this limit.
+Most of the time the response line is to large, because of a tag that length exceeds this limit.

 libmympdclient uses a fixed buffer size of 8192 bytes.